HomeTop HeadlinesTourist Crushed to Death in Beach Accident

 Gnoli’s lawyer, Vittorio Manes, stated his client was terribly sorry about the tragedy and expressed condolences to Spadavecchia’s family.
 The lawyer indicated Gnoli could not understand how the accident occurred.
 During questioning, Gnoli claimed he felt authorized to perform beach work and believed he was legally permitted to operate the construction vehicle despite his revoked license.

 The Ravenna Prosecutor’s Office investigation examined who authorized or failed to supervise Gnoli’s activities.
-Officials are assessing potential liability of third parties who may have permitted the unauthorized construction work to proceed on the busy beach during peak season.
+Officials are assessing the potential liability of third parties who may have permitted the unauthorized construction work to proceed on the busy beach during peak season.

-Spadavecchia’s funeral was held on May 29 at the church of San Marco evangelista in Creazzo, in the province of Vicenza.
+Spadavecchia’s funeral was held on May 29 at the church of San Marco Evangelista in Creazzo, in the province of Vicenza.
 The mayor of Cervia, Mattia Missiroli, attended the service, demonstrating the impact of the tragedy on both communities.

 Latest Articles